Measure G FAQs (Frequently Asked Questions)

 Question: Who pays for Measure G taxes?

 Answer: As is required by law, the direct cost of the measure is limited to property owners within the CVUSD boundary, which includes owners of condos, apartment buildings, commercial office buildings and other retail and commercial properties.
 Property owners typically factor the cost of a measure like this into the rents charged to tenants.
-All registered voters residing within the CVUSDD boundaries, including renters, were eligible to vote on the measure.
+All registered voters residing within the CVUSD boundaries, including renters, were eligible to vote on the measure.

 Question: How long will the bonds be outstanding?